joe-speedboat/workshop.container/14 Docker Container VARs.md

 ## Setting ENV Values

 So, how to set ENV values?
-You can do it when starting your containers (and we’ll look at this a bit below), but you can also provide default ENV values directly in your Dockerfile by hard-coding them.
+You can do it when starting your containers, but you can also provide default ENV values directly in your Dockerfile by hard-coding them.
 Also, you can set dynamic default values for environment variables!

 When building an image, the only thing you can provide are ARG values, as described above.
 You can’t provide values for ENV variables directly.
 However, both ARG and ENV can work together.
 You can use ARG to set the default values of ENV vars.
 Here is a basic Dockerfile, using hard-coded default values:

 ```
 # no default value